qwerty-mods/css-toggler/README.md

 - Deleting the snippets via the message or command
 - Naming snippets
 - Sort the snippets by time of applying, alphabetically, or person
+- Add own snippets.
+- Add button to other messages as well (any message with a css block in it)

 ### To-Do
-- Add button to other channels as well (choosable only)
 - If message is updated, update snippet as well
 - Add edit functionality directly to snippet
-- Add own snippets.

 # Format
 There is a certain format that we do require for snippets to have in Quick CSS.
 It is the same format that is found when clicking the `add snippet` button in #css-snippets.
 An example of this format is as follows.
 There is an example as well.